 Statistic Data Type Description

-Administrator Reference Manual 111 Number of DHCPv6 packets received
+Number of DHCPv6 packets received.

 pkt6-received integer This includes all packets: valid,

-1 bogus, corrupted, rejected etc. This statistic is expected to grow rapidly.
+1 5 bogus, corrupted, rejected etc. This

+statistic is expected to grow rapidly.

 Number of incoming packets that

 were dropped.
+The exact reason for

-Exact reason for dropping packets is logged, but the
+dropping packets is logged, but the

-most common reasons may be: an
+white manaire duam intogram most common reasons may be: an

 pkt6-receive-drop integer unacceptable or not supported packet

-type, direct responses are forbidden,
+type, direct responses are forbidden, the server-id sent by the client does

-the server-id sent by the client does not match the server's server-id or the
+not match the server's server-id or the

 packet is malformed.

 Number of incoming packets that

 could not be parsed.
 A non-zero value

--1-46 f-:1d : of this statistic indicates that the serve
+of this statistic indicates that the server

-pkt6-parse-failed integer received a malformed or truncated packet.
+pkt6-parse-failed integer received a malformed or truncated

+pino paise ianes ege: packet.
 This may indicate problems in

 your network, faulty clients, faulty

-relay agents or server code bug.
+relay agents or a bug in the server.

 Number of SOLICIT packets

 received.
-This statistic is expected to grow.
+This statistic is expected to

+grow.
 Its increase means that clients

 pkt6-solicit-received integer that just booted started their

 configuration process and their initial

 packets reached your server.

 Number of ADVERTISE packets

 received.
-Advertise packets are sent by the server and the server is never
+Advertise packets are sent

+by the server and the server is never

 expected to receive them.
 A non-zero

-pkt6-advertise-received integer value of this statistic indicates an erro
+ulate advantion manimal : value of this statistic indicates an error

-pato davertise received mteger occurring in the network.
+pkt6-advertise-received integer occurring in the network.
 One likely

-cause would be a misbehaving relay agent that incorrectly forwards
+cause would be a misbehaving relay

+agent that incorrectly forwards

 ADVERTISE messages towards the

-server, rather back to the clients.
+server rather back to the clients.

 Number of REQUEST packets

 received.
-This statistic is expected to grow.
+This statistic is expected to

+grow.
 Its increase means that clients

 pkt6-request-received integer that just booted received the server's

-- response (ADVERTISE), accepted it
+response (ADVERTISE), accepted it

 and are now requesting an address

 (REQUEST).

 Number of REPLY packets received.

 This statistic is expected to remain

 zero at all times, as REPLY packets

 are sent by the server and the server is

 pkt6-reply-received integer never expected to receive them.
+A

-A non-zero value indicates an error.
+non-zero value indicates an error.
 One

 likely cause would be a misbehaving

 relay agent that incorrectly forwards

 REPLY messages towards the server,

 rather back to the clients.

-Number of RENEW packets received
+Number of RENEW packets received.

-This statistic is expected to grow.
+nlet6 manare magained intogra This statistic is expected to grow.
 Its

 pkt6-renew-received integer increase means that clients received

 their addresses and prefixes and are

 trying to renew them.

-Number of REBIND packets received
+Number of REBIND packets received.

-A non-zero value indicates that clients

-didn't receive responses to their
+A non-zero value indicates that clients didn't receive responses to their

 RENEW messages (regular lease

 pkt6-rebind-received integer renewal mechanism) and are

+DKto-redifid-received integer Tenewai mechanishi) and are
-- IPv6 Prefix Options for Dynamic Host Configuration Protocol (DHCP) version 6, RFC 3633: Supported options are IA_PD and IA_PREFIX_Also supported is the status code NoPrefixAvail.

-91 / 129 - DNS Configuration options for Dynamic Host Configuration Protocol for IPv6 (DHCPv6), RFC 3646: Supported option is DNS_SERVERS. - The Dynamic Host Configuration Protocol for IPv6 (DHCPv6) Relay Agent Remote-ID Option, RFC 4649: REMOTE-ID option is supported. - The Dynamic Host Configuration Protocol for IPv6 (DHCPv6) Client Fully Qualified Domain Name (FQDN) Option, RFC 4704: Supported option is CLIENT FODN. - Relay-Supplied DHCP Options, RFC 6422: Full functionality is supported: OPTION_RSOO, ability of the server to echo back the options, checks whether an option is RSOO-enabled, ability to mark additional options as RSOO-enabled. - Client Link-Layer Address Option in DHCPv6, RFC 6939: Supported option is client link-layer address option. - Issues and Recommendations with Multiple Stateful DHCPv6 Options, RFC 7550: All recommendations related to the DHCPv6 server operation are supported.
+- Dynamic Host Configuration Protocol for IPv6, RFC 3315: Supported messages are SOLICIT, ADVERTISE, REQUEST, RELEASE, RENEW, REBIND, INFORMATION-REQUEST, CONFIRM and REPLY. - IPv6 Prefix Options for Dynamic Host Configuration Protocol (DHCP) version 6, RFC 3633: Supported options are IA_PD and IA_PREFIX.
+Also supported is the status code NoPrefixAvail. - DNS Configuration options for Dynamic Host Configuration Protocol for IPv6 (DHCPv6), RFC 3646: Supported option is DNS SERVERS. - The Dynamic Host Configuration Protocol for IPv6 (DHCPv6) Relay Agent Remote-ID Option, RFC 4649: REMOTE-ID option is supported. - The Dynamic Host Configuration Protocol for IPv6 (DHCPv6) Client Fully Qualified Domain Name (FQDN) Option, RFC 4704: Supported option is CLIENT_FQDN. - Relay-Supplied DHCP Options, RFC 6422: Full functionality is supported: OPTION_RSOO, ability of the server to echo back the options, checks whether an option is RSOO-enabled, ability to mark additional options as RSOO-enabled. - Client Link-Layer Address Option in DHCPv6, RFC 6939: Supported option is client link-layer address option. - Issues and Recommendations with Multiple Stateful DHCPv6 Options, RFC 7550: All recommendations related to the DHCPv6 server operation are supported.